NexPlayer/Android-SDK/Synchronization-Feature-android.md

 #### SET_SPD_SYNC_DIFF_TIME

-If the current playback is not more synchronized than this value, the player will speed up playback and make sync.
+If the current playback desynchronizes from the value, the player will slow down or speed up in order to re-synchronize.

 ```java
 mNexPlayer.setProperty(NexPlayer.NexProperty.SET_SPD_SYNC_DIFF_TIME, 100);